man.jpg (23897 bytes)

 Winter Shad Kills - A Trout Fishing Dream Come True

-Every so often in Nature the right conditions come together producing some exciting event that supercedes the common.
+Every so often in Nature, the right conditions come together producing some exciting event that supersedes the common.
 From these events come fantastic stories that one wants to believe, but will have a hard time doing so - until one actually witnesses the event.

 Trout fishers experience this type of natural event almost every winter on the White River in north-central Arkansas.
 February and March mark a special time for trout fishing on the White River.
 Those of you who have been here before are probably aware of the shad kill we have each spring.
 If you have not fished the White during the shad kill you are missing one of the most exciting events in all of trout fishing!